CAFDP Individual Funding Scheme 2011, Kyrgyz Republic

 - BA in History, Faculty of History, Kyrgyz National University, Kyrgyz Republic

 Askat’s research interests include political participation and democratisation, state and nation building, public policy making and public administration reform in the Kyrgyz Republic and other post-Soviet countries.
-His doctoral research is on factors influencing electoral participation and voting behaviour in post-Soviet Central Asia, with a focus on the Kyrgyz Republic.
-Askat has published on politics and on higher education in Central Asia.
+His doctoral research focuses on factors influencing electoral participation and voting behaviour in post-Soviet Central Asia, with a focus on the Kyrgyz Republic.
+Askat has published on politics and on higher education in Central Asian academic journals and has served as the Public Administration Programme Director with the Soros Foundation, Kyrgyzstan (2010 to 2011) and as Project Director with Freedom House, Kyrgyzstan (2013-2014).